GMC Sierra AT4

 Sierra HD AT4

-The GMC Sierra HD AT4 debuted for the 2020 model year, when the fourth-generation heavy-duty pickup truck lineup entered the market.
-Like all AT4 models, Sierra HD AT4 features were highlighted by off-road components, and included:
+The GMC Sierra HD AT4 debuted for the 2020 model year, in conjunction with the fourth-generation heavy-duty pickup truck.
+The Sierra HD AT4 features are highlighted by off-road components, and include:

 - Off-road suspension, Rancho Shocks, skid plates, Eaton locking rear differential